General

 - Can you see the full fleet on a live map with per-order status indicators?

 Customer-facing tracking is increasingly a competitive differentiator.
 Proactive delivery notifications — via SMS, email, or WhatsApp — reduce inbound “where is my order?” calls and improve the post-purchase experience.
+In fact, 76% of consumers say a positive delivery experience drives repeat purchases, making real-time visibility a direct revenue lever.
+Understanding how delivery logistics software improves fleet utilization can help quantify the operational side of this equation.

 4. Proof of Delivery (POD)